hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/modules_calcua_and_clusterarch.md

 What the module does:

 -   Declare itself a sticky module from the family `CalcUA_clusterarch`.

 -   Check location for the user stack via EBU_USER_PREFIX or the default, turn off by setting EBU_USER_PREFIX to an empty value.
 The default location is $VSC_DATA/EasyBuild

--   TO BE IMPLEMENTED!
+-   REMAiNDER YET TO BE IMPLEMENTED!

 -   Determine suitable architecture strings:

     -   Highest-level architecture string for the current version of the software stack is determined from the version of the module.

     -   When we are not loading for the `system` version of the software stack, we also need to determine the highest level version of that stack that should be loaded.

 -   Determine the list of directories of EasyBuild-generated module files to load.
 Keep in mind that later on we will have to synchronise that with a list of directories in the EasyBuild installation repository.
 All user modules take a higher priority than any EasyBuild-generated module.

 -   Determine the infrastructure module directory to load.
--

     There are no user versions of infrastructure modules.

 -   FUTURE EXTENSION: Determine the manually generated modules directory/is to load.

     We may provide a placeholder for user-build manual modules also

 -   Generate `prepend_path` statements in reverse order

     -   So first for the system modules, in the order

         -   Manual (when implemented)

         -   Infrastructure

         -   `system` dummy stack from generic to specific

         -   Stack version from generic to specific

     -   Then for the user modules

         -   Manual (when implemented)

         -   `system` dummy stack from generic to specific

         -   Stack version from generic to specific

 ## Naming the cluster architecture (clusterarch)